 Q: What system of grading is used by the Legal Practice professors?

-A: Each Legal Practice professor uses his or her own system for grading, and your professor will explain his or her system to you.
-Each Legal Practice professor also grades the work of his or her own students, and your grades will only be affected by the performance of other students within your section; the performance of students in another section does not affect your grade.
-The LP professors generally follow the suggested median as set out in the Student Handbook.
+A: Each professor who teaches Legal Practice uses his or her own system for grading, and your professor will explain that system to you.
+Your semester grades will be affected only by the performance of other students within your LP section; the performance of students in another section will not affect your grade.
+The professors who teach Legal Practice generally follow the suggested median as set out in the Student Handbook.